floklimm/shinyTutorial/shinyTutorial.md

 # shinyTutorial
 This is a small tutorial for the R package Shiny.
-Dominik Schwarz and I wrote it for internal usage for the Oxford Protein Informatics Group (OPIG) in 2019 but we make it publicly available.
+We (Dominik Schwarz and Florian Klimm) wrote it for internal usage for the Oxford Protein Informatics Group (OPIG) in 2019 but we make it publicly available.

 ## Tutorial